Types of Roles Required to Build World Class AI and RPA Teams

 Business Intelligence Developers

-We see a great opportunity for BI Developers who are able to up-skill their strong Data Analytical skills using ML and AI.
-BI Developers, Data Scientists and Machine Learning Engineers are the at the core of solving some of the fundamental Prediction and Forecasting problems for Businesses.
+We see a great opportunity for BI Developers who are able to up-skill their strong data analyzing skills using ML and AI.
+BI Developers, Data Scientists and Machine Learning Engineers are at the core of solving some of the fundamental prediction and forecasting problems for businesses.

 Project Managers, Executives & Managers

 We believe that Project and Program Managers and Executive Suite folks should take strategy courses in Artificial Intelligence, Machine Learning and Robotic Process Automation.
 Only by taking the time to understand these technologies and their implications on business can they be ready for the hyper completive business environment which is rapidly evolving in front of us.
 The 4th industrial revolution is here.